North Sea Cheese

 The well-known North Sea Cheese – now with aromatic smoke taste

-The combination of the hard cheese and the cold smoke gives the cheese a light, but very aromatic smoke taste.
+The combination of the firm cheese and the cold smoke gives the cheese a faint but very aromatic smoke flavour, and it is matured for about 30 weeks.

 Lighthouse Cheese